 The Faroe Islands are beautiful in the rain and under cloudy skies but they were even more beautiful in the sunshine we had on our Streymoy walk that afternoon.
 Even Margaret said so once the boat tablets had worn off.

 The following day, for the full monty experience, we saw the beauty of the Faroe Islands while not seeing them.
 Nólsoy was in fog, as we began our 16 km walk to the lighthouse we never found.
-Margaret turned back after 15 minutes in the moist air and managed to board the early ferry back to Tørshavn without melting.
+Margaret turned back after 15 minutes as it threatened to rain and she managed to board the early ferry back to Tørshavn without melting.

-We stopped for lunch at a sheep shed, later discovering we were only 200 m from the lighthouse.
-The fog lifted at the end of the day and with free time before our ferry, we found live music and homemade ice cream in Maggie’s Café, a treasure hidden in a corner of Nólsoy village.
+We stopped for lunch at a sheep shed because we couldn’t find the lighthouse in the fog but discovered, once the fog lifted, that it was only 200 ft away.
+With free time before our ferry, we found live music and homemade ice cream in Maggie’s Café, a treasure hidden in a corner of Nólsoy village.

 An historical walk through the grass roofs of Tørshavn ended our week.
-Margaret bought books in her free time in Tørshavn that filled a large impossible-to-carry carry-on.
+Margaret bought enough books in her free time in Tørshavn to fill a large impossible-to-carry carry-on.
 I didn’t look to see if she made it onto the plane.

 We had seen half of the 18 islands, each with a unique look and feel and which together showcase the county’s diverse landscapes and villages.
 With breathtaking surprises over every crest and around every corner, walking this country was the right decision.
 It is increasingly rare to find an unspoilt gem like the Faroe Islands; they are few and far(oe) between. #gooutsideandplay.